-The property has been altered in the past to create a sunroom which is located at the rear elevation.
+The property has been altered and extended at various in the past.
 It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available.
+This should be confirmed and all documentation obtained.